DeFi is a suite of projects all focused on providing permissionless financial services to anyone with an internet connection.

 - DEX Tracker – An easy-to-use scanner to keep track of all the DeFi activity any given Ethereum wallet has accumulated.

 - DeFi Prime – An awesome resource for all things DeFi, similar to ours!

 DeFi Red Flags

 When it comes to researching the next big dApp or platform, there are a few key components to keep an eye on and be extra careful if one or more conditions are met:

 - If the rates are too good to be true, they probably are.
 Whether this is lending, staking or mining pools, there are general standards for what acceptable rates are.
-Be sure to use the tools listed below to cross-reference the rates of any given service
+Be sure to use the tools listed below to cross-reference the rates of any given service.

 - Anonymous or lack of team.
 Despite the fact that DeFi is entirely built on the assumption of “decentralized” infrastructure, virtually all of the top platforms boast an extremely strong and seasoned team.
-If you’re viewing a project and can’t find any mention of the team or who’s working on it, this can likely be a flag that something nefarious might be happening behind the scenes
+If you’re viewing a project and can’t find any mention of the team or who’s working on it, this can likely be a flag that something nefarious might be happening behind the scenes.

 - GitHub Inactivity.
 One of the easiest ways to check if a team has been delivering on its promises is to view the project’s GitHub.
-Seeing as the large majority of DeFi project are open-sourced, this means that all changes and updates are made public from the moment they happen.
+Seeing as the large majority of DeFi projects are open-sourced, this means that all changes and updates are made public from the moment they happen.
 If you stumble across a GitHub and notice that there hasn’t been any activity in months, it may be a sign that the project has been abandoned and that you should utilize the service with extra caution.